actions-on-google/actionssdk-updates-java/README.md

 # Actions on Google: Updates API sample using Java and Cloud Firestore for Firebase

-This sample shows an app that gives tips about developing apps for the Google Assistant using Actions on Google.
+This sample shows an Action that gives tips about developing Actions for the Google Assistant using Actions on Google.

-## Setup Instructions
+### Setup Instructions

-### Action configuration
+#### Action Configuration
-1. Use the Actions on Google Console to add a new project with a name of your choosing and click Create Project.
+1. From the [Actions on Google Console](https://console.actions.google.com/), add a new project (this will become your *Project ID*) > **Create Project**.
-1. Scroll down and click Actions SDK.
+1. Scroll down and click **Actions SDK**.
-1. Install the gactions CLI if you haven't already.
+1. [Install the gactions CLI](https://developers.google.com/actions/tools/gactions-cli) if you haven't already.
-1. Deploy the fulfillment webhook as described in the Webhook section of this README.
-1. Modify the action.json file included in the project, replacing the placeholder fulfillment URL with the URL to your fulfillment.
-1. Run the command, adding in your project_id gactions update --action_package action.json --project <YOUR_PROJECT_ID>.
-1. Go back to the Actions on Google console and select the project that you have created for this sample.

 #### Enable the Actions API
 1. Visit the [Google Cloud console](https://console.cloud.google.com/) for the project used in the [Actions console](https://console.actions.google.com).